zyoJoef/Homelab-Journey/1: 10-13-2024/README.md

 <br>
 <h2>What happened to it?</h2>
 <p>
-To reiterate, the laptop was barely even used ever since I kept using that other laptop, so for the mean time that LG laptop served as backup for my files & media, where I had to copy & paste everything into a 'Shared Folder' within it (since it is Windows 11 Pro) that is accesible with my main laptop via 'Network Drive' (which was a Windows 11 Home).
+To reiterate, the laptop was barely even used ever since I kept using that other laptop, so for the mean time that LG laptop served as backup for my files & media, where I had to copy & paste everything into a 'Shared Folder' within it (since it is Windows 11 Pro) that is accesible with my main laptop via 'Network Drive' (that has Windows 11 Home).
 </p>